 “and make her with a quiver with tongues serving as arrows, because she often offends with it.”

-I don’t get the connection with the tongue, but I would guess that the pattern on her blouse could represent the shapes of arrows.
+I don’t get the connection with the tongue, but could the pattern on her blouse represent the shapes of arrows?

 “Give her a leopard’s skin, because this creature kills the lion out of envy and by deceit.”

 The Black Panther is a kind of leopard, obviously with black fur.
 The Mona Lisa seems to be wearing all black, thus corresponding to the leopard reference.
 In the landscaping, there is also the lion’s head facing upward – is it meant to be shown to drown in the swamp illusion?

 “make her ride upon death, because Envy, never dying, never tires of ruling.”

 The position of her ring finger (left hand) bothers me.
 It seems awkward that it stands out further than the pinky finger.
 This is about the position of a hand that would be grasping a saddle rope, as if riding a horse (“ride upon death”).
 Could Leonardo be representing her as riding in the sidesaddle position – a normal position for women to ride horses in because of their dresses.
 Leonardo painted her in the three-quarter profile, which is a perfect angle for representing a female riding a horse.
 This is definitely arguable since she may be sitting in a chair.
 Is it possible that Leonardo is secretly representing her as riding sidesaddle on a mule that he hid in the picture?